2025 PDC Pro Tour: Tour Cards

 Afterwards, the playing field was complemented by the highest qualified players from the Q-School Order of Merit until the maximum number of 128 Pro Tour Card players was reached.
 In 2025, a total of 21 additional players qualified this way.

 Q-School

-PDC Qualifying School (or Q-School) was split into two different events: UK Q-School for British and Irish players, held at the Marshall Arena in Milton Keynes, England; and European Q-School for the rest of Europe, held at Wunderland Kalkar in Kalkar, Germany.
+PDC Qualifying School (or Q-School) was split into two different events: UK Q-School for British and Irish players, held at Arena MK in Milton Keynes, England; and European Q-School for the rest of Europe, held at Wunderland Kalkar in Kalkar, Germany.
 Non-European players could choose which Q-School to compete in.

 There are two stages in Q-School: